Who we are

-This scholarship fund has been developed for the improvement, growth and support of an LGBT inclusive environment by the LGBT Alumni and supporters of Case Western Reserve University.
+This award fund has been developed for the improvement, growth and support of an LGBT inclusive environment by the LGBT Alumni and supporters of Case Western Reserve University.

-Alumni and Friends enjoyed "Cosmos for Case" at the Alumni House this year to raise funds for the Ohio Leadership Scholarship.
+Alumni and Friends enjoyed "Cosmos for Case" at the Alumni House this year to raise funds for the Ohio Leadership Award.

 2015 Award Winner

-Lilith Freed (CWR '18) recently won Case Western Reserve University Pride LGBT Ohio Leadership Scholarship, sponsored by The Alumni Association of CWRU.
+Lilith Freed (CWR '18) recently won Case Western Reserve University Pride LGBT Ohio Leadership Award, sponsored by The Alumni Association of CWRU.